VedikaSawant/Kid-Ex-Android-Development-Project/README.md

 # Kid-Ex-Android-Development-Project
-A simple Android Development Project using explicit intent which takes username and password and navigates to next welcome page using intent event listener
+A simple Android Development Project using explicit intent which takes username and password and navigates to the next welcome page using an intent event listener.

 ## 📌 Project Overview
 This is an Android application developed in Java.
 It includes Java source files, XML layout files, and a pre-built APK for installation.